netwrix/privilege-secure/api-docs/AccessControlPolicy/SearchCredentialCandidatesAsync.md

 ## Search for credentials not in the given policy.
+(Auth roles: Admin,UserPlus)

 <a id="opIdSearchCredentialCandidatesAsync"></a>